Steve Ricchetti: Career

 In March 2012 he was appointed to be counselor to Vice President Joe Biden.
 Ricchetti had deregistered as a congressional lobbyist in late 2008 shortly after the election of Obama and Biden to the presidency and vice presidency, respectively.
 Ricchetti's appointment was controversial due to President Obama's promise to not appoint lobbyists and his issuance of "a tough new ethics policy meant to curb the revolving door between his administration and K street."
 Because Ricchetti had not lobbied personally for over two years, he did not require a waiver from the administration's policy.
 A statement from Biden's office in 2012 said that since 2008, Ricchetti had "advised clients on public policy, communications strategy, and grassroots efforts but did not act as a lobbyist with the federal government on behalf of any client."
 The Washington Post reported Ricchetti earned $1.8 million from his firm, Ricchetti Inc., the year before his appointment, and was owed another $217,000 from work he completed the same year as his appointment.
 In December 2013, Ricchetti succeeded Bruce Reed as chief of staff to the vice president, with the rank of Assistant to the President.

 Ricchetti was the chief planner for a possible Biden run in the 2016 presidential election.
 (Biden ultimately decided not to run.)

 Ricchetti was the chairman of Biden's presidential campaign in the 2020 elections, leading the campaign's efforts to raise funds from Wall Street financiers.

 On November 16, 2020, it was announced that Ricchetti would become a Counselor to the President in the incoming Biden administration.
+He acted as an intermediary for Biden administration officials and lawmakers who sought access to the President according to an investigative report by the Wall Street Journal.

+Ricchetti, along with Shalanda Young and Louisa Terrell, was tapped to lead the Democratic side in negotiations over the 2023 United States debt-ceiling crisis.
+Representative Garret Graves, a key Kevin McCarthy ally and point person on debt and budget issues, was tapped to lead the Republican side.

+In July 2024 he coordinated informing White House staff that Biden was withdrawing from the 2024 United States presidential election.